 - How to Get to the Greenwich Observatory

 - Is Visiting the Greenwich Observatory Worth it?

 - Expert Tips for Visiting the Royal Greenwich Observatory

 Our Visit to the Greenwich Royal Observatory

+I didn’t know much about what to expect at the Greenwich Royal Observatory except that we would see the Prime Meridian.
 Right after you get your ticket to the London observatory, you will see a sign marking Flamsteed’s Meridian Line on the wall.
-This was the first Meridian line and there was even another one before the Prime Meridian Line we use today was set.
-The Prime Meridian divides the earth into two hemispheres, Eastern and Western similar to how the Equator marks the line between the Northern and Southern Hemispheres.
-The Prime Meridian is the 0 degree line for Longitude and the Equator is the 0 degree line for latitude.
+This was the first Meridian line and there was even another one before the Prime Meridian Line we use today was established.

 The Prime Meridian